RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 This is a guide to 7 Cups originally written for therapists, although anyone can read it.

-This guide is an overview that covers most parts of 7 Cups, explaining how it works without going into a lot of detail.
-It was originally written to provide 7 Cups therapists with basic information about the rest of 7 Cups.
+This guide is an overview that outlines most parts of 7 Cups, explaining how the various features work without going into a lot of detail.
+It was originally written as a collaborative project to provide new 7 Cups therapists with basic information about the rest of 7 Cups.

 Therapists who need more information about therapy at 7 Cups can read the separate guide: [Ethics & Online Therapy](https://www.7cups.com/ethics-and-online-therapy/) (but this link only works if you are logged in as a 7 Cups therapist).

 ### Contents {#toc}

 7 Cups develops continuously, leaving parts of this guide out of date until its next revision.
-Unless otherwise stated, the information in this guide is believed to be correct at the time of the last revision: June 2018
+Unless otherwise stated, the information in this guide is believed to be mostly correct at the time of the last revision: June 2018

 Please provide feedback to the author if you notice anything that needs to be corrected in the next revision.